Kofka56/hr-attrition-analysis/README.md

 ## Approach

-Attrition rate and related metrics were calculated directly in SQL for each business question, including:

-- Overall attrition rate
-- Attrition by department
-- Attrition by position
-- Attrition by tenure group
-- Attrition by performance score
-- Attrition by employee satisfaction
-- Attrition by salary band
-- Attrition by recruitment source
-- Attrition by manager
-- Attrition by engagement level

-Additional analysis was performed to evaluate attendance indicators such as absences and lateness.

-The SQL outputs were then visualized in Power BI through a three-page dashboard designed to answer three key questions:
+Attrition metrics were calculated directly in SQL for each business question.
+Results were then visualized in Power BI through a three-page dashboard designed to answer three key questions:

-- **Overview:** What is happening?
+- **Overview** — What is happening?
-- **Workforce:** Why is it happening?
+- **Workforce** — Why is it happening?
-- **Operational:** Where should the organization investigate further?
+- **Operational** — Where should the organization investigate further?

 ---

+## Dashboard Features

+- **Synchronized department slicer** across all dashboard pages
+- Custom tooltips displaying Total Employees
+- Interactive cross-filtering between visualizations
+- Multi-page navigation
+- Dynamic KPI calculations using DAX

+---

 ## Key Insights

-### 1. Attrition Is Primarily an Early Employee Lifecycle Challenge
+### 1. Attrition Is Concentrated During the Early Employee Lifecycle

-Employees with less than one year of tenure experienced an attrition rate of **90.0%**, compared to **21.1%** among employees with more than five years of service.
+Employees with less than one year of tenure experienced an attrition rate of 90.0% (9 out of 10 employees).
+Attrition remained elevated at 63.0% among employees with one to three years of service (34 out of 54 employees), compared to 21.1% among employees with more than five years of tenure (26 out of 123 employees).

-This represents the strongest relationship observed in the analysis and suggests that turnover risk is heavily concentrated during the early stages of employment.
-Rather than indicating a general retention problem across the workforce, the findings point to onboarding quality, expectation alignment, manager integration, and early employee experience as potential areas for further investigation.
+The findings suggest that turnover risk is concentrated during the first years of employment rather than being limited to initial onboarding.

-*Business implication: The organization may be losing employees before realizing the full return on recruitment, onboarding, and training investments.*
+**Business implication:** The organization may be losing employees before realizing the full return on recruitment, onboarding, and training investments.

 ---

 ### 2. Recruitment Outcomes Should Be Evaluated Beyond Hiring Volume

-Attrition rates varied significantly across recruitment sources, ranging from **7.7%** for Website hires to **61.2%** for Google Search hires.
+Attrition rates varied significantly across recruitment sources, ranging from 7.7% for Website hires to 61.2% for Google Search hires.

-However, additional analysis suggests that recruitment channels may be associated with different workforce segments and job types.
-For example, almost **88% of employees hired through Google Search were Production Technicians** — a workforce segment that has historically experienced higher turnover than many other employee groups.
+At first glance, Google Search appeared to be the least effective recruitment source.
+However, additional analysis revealed that 87.8% of employees hired through Google Search were Production Technicians.
+This suggests that the observed attrition is at least partially influenced by workforce composition rather than recruitment source effectiveness alone.

-This finding highlights the importance of distinguishing recruitment-source effects from workforce composition effects before drawing conclusions about channel performance.

-*Business implication: Recruitment effectiveness should be measured using quality-of-hire and retention outcomes, not hiring volume alone.*
+**Business implication:** Recruitment effectiveness should be measured using quality-of-hire and retention outcomes, not hiring volume alone.

 ---

-### 3. Attrition Risk Is Concentrated in Specific Workforce Segments
+### 3. Attrition Risk Is Concentrated Within Specific Workforce Segments

-Attrition was not evenly distributed across the organization.

-**Production** and **Software Engineering** demonstrated the highest attrition rates among all departments, suggesting that turnover challenges may be concentrated within specific workforce segments rather than affecting the organization uniformly.

-Differences were also observed across positions and managerial teams, indicating that workforce stability may be influenced by local operational conditions, workforce composition, management practices, or team-level factors.
+The Production department demonstrated the highest attrition rate among large workforce groups, reaching 39.7% across 209 employees.
+Although Software Engineering also showed elevated attrition (36.4%), the department consisted of only 11 employees, and the result should therefore be interpreted with caution.

-*Business implication: Company-wide retention initiatives may be less effective than targeted interventions focused on high-risk employee groups.*
+**Business implication:** Company-wide retention initiatives may be less effective than targeted interventions focused on high-risk workforce segments.

 ---